{{flagHref}}

 4. Why is indium used in soldering?

-Indium is employed in soldering due to its low melting point, excellent wetting properties, and its ability to form strong, reliable electrical connections.
-These properties make it essential for high-performance electronics.
+Indium has been used in soldering because of its low melting point, excellent wetting properties, and its ability to form strong, reliable electrical connections.
+These properties are essential for high-performance electronics.

 5. What are the chemical properties of indium?

-Indium typically adopts the +3 oxidation state and forms stable compounds, such as indium oxide and indium chloride, widely used in various semiconductor and catalytic processes.
-This also renders it inert at ordinary temperatures due to a protective oxide layer.
+Indium usually adopts the +3 oxidation state and forms stable compounds, such as indium oxide and indium chloride, which are widely used in various semiconductor and catalytic processes.
+This also makes it inert at normal temperatures due to a protective oxide layer.

 About the author